Time will tell

 I love being a father to my two children.
-Every day I am grateful for the blessing my wife gave when she brought them in to this world.
+Every day I am grateful for the blessing my wife gave when she chose to bring them in to this world.

 Having children is a true blessing.
 I’m sure all dads reading this would agree.

 I love being with my children – doing every single thing with them.
 I just feel I want to spend every single minute of my life with them.
 I truly thank my intelligent, strong, caring, loving wife for the opportunity to spend a big chunk of this phase of their lives with them.

 It is truly a blessing I experience that not many dads out there have the opportunity to do so.
 They have learned a lot from me and I have learned many things from them already.

 I love observing them, you can learn so much (I’m sure a lot of dads and mums love this too).
 Even in the first 2 to 3 years of their lives, I can tell how distinctly different they are to one another.
 They are poles apart in certain things and activities they choose to participate in.

 For example, Zachary makes it very clear that he does not enjoy colouring or drawing, whereas Olivia has an obvious talent in this area.
 They have obvious inclinations towards certain activities.
 They tell us what they are interested in and we can certainly observe this through they repeated behaviour.